He Knows the Plans He Has For Us—Roadblocks and Pitfalls

 — John 4:3

 There is so much more to lust than sensuality.
-Lusts are internal cravings of any kind that drives us to satisfy ourselves in ways that really don't satisfy.
+Lusts are internal cravings that drive us to satisfy ourselves in ways that don't satisfy.
 In fact, they leave us more hungry.
 We can lust for notoriety, fame, power, status, and the applause of man.

 "Many believers never enter God's rest because they seek things from Jesus rather than Jesus Himself.
 They seek blessings rather than the one who blesses.
 Jesus doesn't give us blessings; He Himself is our blessing.
 He is all that we could ever need, want, or hope, for in His person."